damian-krychowski/KeyboardShortcutDetector/README.md

 ## Shortcuts

 This library allows to subscribe to keyboard shortcut events.
 There are two kinds of events: shortcut can be pressed or released.
 Each shortcut is represented by a class.
-There are two base classes provided: `Shortcut` and `RangeShortcut`.
+There are two base classes provided: `Shortcut`, `SeriesShortcut` and `RangeShortcut`.
 Each can be used to create derived shortcut classes.

 ```csharp